Should you open up your golf course to walkers during the lockdown?

 “Let’s open up golf courses to the public (there are 300,000 acres of them across UK) and give people more room to walk and run.”

-She has backed the petition on change.org, which said: ‘Don’t close parks – open up golf courses so there’s more space to exercise safely.’
+She added that she has backed a change.org petition, which says: ‘Don’t close parks – open up golf courses so there’s more space to exercise safely.’

 Labour’s Dulwich and West Norwood MP, Helen Hayes, agreed.
 She said: “Access to open space is vital for maintaining our physical and mental health at this very difficult time.